Frechmatz/cl-synthesizer/README.md

 *   rack The rack.

-Returns a list of module names
+Returns a list of modules where each module consists of a property list with the following keys:

+*   :module The module
+*   :name Name of the module

 * * *